hazroth/WhatsApp-Analyzer/README.md

 # Executing the Program

-To run the Program you can either execute setup.py again or run
+To run the Program you can either execute setup.py again to change the Path, execute Runner.py or run the notebook through nbconvert:

 ```
 jupyter nbconvert --ExecutePreprocessor.timeout=-1 --no-input --to html --execute Analyzer.ipynb